Detox/core/spec.md

 * `COMMAND_CONFIRM_CONNECTION` - is used by target node to respond to introduction and establish connection through rendezvous node (see "Discovery and connection to a friend" section below)
 * `COMMAND_CONNECTED` - is used by rendezvous node to confirm that connection to target node is established (see "Discovery and connection to a friend" section below)
 * `COMMAND_DATA` - is used for data sending and forwarding (see "Sending data to a friend" section below)
-* `COMMAND_PING` - is used for ensuring connection is still working (see "Discovery and connection to a friend" section below)
+* `COMMAND_PING` - is used for ensuring connection is still working (see "Announcement to the network" section below)

 #### One-way encryption
 In some cases one-way encryption is used when there is a need to send encrypted piece of data, but there is no two-way communication yet (like during connection to a friend).